 It is also important to ensure that you practice self-control and stay away from any possible temptation.
 When you are able to make small progress towards working the final goal of eliminating your textile waste, be sure to reward yourself (with food)!
 We know it isn’t easy and by rewarding yourself, it serves as a form of encouragement to continue working towards the end goal.

 This might be the most difficult aspect as we are most likely being tempted from every corner of our lives.
 Our best practice is out of sight, out of mind.
 So, whenever there is a possible temptation, try to distance yourself from it and rationalise internally if it is a need or a want(Trust us, most of the time it will be a want.).
 It is also a good habit to constantly remind yourself of the long-term effects of a small act of purchasing a new top.
 It might seem trivial, but if you consider all the resources taken to make a single piece of clothing, it will definitely make you reconsider.

 Set A Budget

 We know it is hard to eliminate shopping completely within a day.
 So, the second best option is to set a budget on the amount you will spend on shopping.
 By setting a budget, you not only manage your spending better, but you will tend to splurge less.
-This means that you will not be tempted to buy clothes you see at the shopping mall.
+When you see clothing at shopping mall, you will not be tempted to buy.
 In addition, you will be limiting the number of clothing you can purchase every month.
 Giving yourself less purchasing power, in turn, allows you to make conscious choices when purchasing your clothes.

 If you really have the urge to shop and cannot stop yourself, why not try second-hand shopping?
-It helps you save money, save resources and be a better person.
+It helps you save money, save resources, start sustainable shopping and be a better person.
 So, why not!